The Call Up (2016): Review

 Still, The Call Up is a genuinely good film that compels for most of its fast-paced 90 minutes.
 Some very good visual effects, a sharp script, and solid performances will impress.
 Gamer or not, there’s a lot here that makes this one you should play, er, watch.

-Writer: Charles Barker
+Director(s): Charles Barker

-Stars: Morfydd Clark, Chris Obi, Parker Sawyers, Tom Benedict Knight, Max Deacon, Adriana Randall, Ali Cook
+Actor(s): Morfydd Clark, Chris Obi, Parker Sawyers, Tom Benedict Knight, Max Deacon, Adriana Randall, Ali Cook